-- (1) The General Manager or, in the case of a special general meeting convened under rule 51(5), the members convening the meeting, must give to each member - (a) at least 21 days' notice of a general meeting if a special resolution is to be proposed at the meeting; or - (b) at least 14 days' notice of a general meeting in any other case. - (2) The notice must - (a) specify the date, time and place of the meeting; and - (b) indicate the general nature of each item of business to be considered at the meeting; - (c) if the meeting is the annual general meeting, include the names of the members who have nominated for election to the board under rule 32(2); and - (d) if a special resolution is proposed - (i) set out the wording of the proposed resolution as required by section 51(4) of the Act; and - (ii) state that the resolution is intended to be proposed as a special resolution; and
+- (1) The secretary or, in the case of a special general meeting convened under rule 51(5), the members convening the meeting, must give to each member - (a) at least 21 days' notice of a general meeting if a special resolution is to be proposed at the meeting; or - (b) at least 14 days' notice of a general meeting in any other case. - (2) The notice must - (a) specify the date, time and place of the meeting; and - (b) indicate the general nature of each item of business to be considered at the meeting; and - (c) if the meeting is the annual general meeting, include the names of the members who have nominated for election to the Board under rule 32(2); and - (d) if a special resolution is proposed - (i) set out the wording of the proposed resolution as required by section 51(4) of the Act; and - (ii) state that the resolution is intended to be proposed as a special resolution; - (iii) have a three-quarters majority (insert s57 below).